 Between the two production facilities and the sales and marketing teams of the five passenger car brands, ŠKODA AUTO VOLKSWAGEN INDIA PRIVATE LIMITED employs over 4,460 people across different locations in India.

 With the ‘INDIA 2.0’ project, the Volkswagen Group has already set in motion the next big move in one of the world’s most dynamic automotive markets.
 In mid-2018, the Group made the announcement that ŠKODA AUTO will lead the ambitious project that will see the development of a sustainable model campaign for the ŠKODA and Volkswagen brands in the Indian volume segments.
 The Group also announced an investment of EUR 1 billion for the implementation of this program.

 Using the versatile MQB platform, all-new models will be designed and produced locally.
 Preparations for the India-based development and production of the new, technologically pioneering volume models are already in full swing.
-The introduction of the first model under the ‘INDIA 2.0’ project based on the sub-compact MQB-AO-IN platform – a mid-sized SUV – will be unveiled as early as 2020-21.
+Using the versatile MQB platform, all-new models were designed and production for locally produced SUVs and Sedans started in 2020.

 The MQB platform offers fundamental advantages like standardizing of components, dimensions and production processes, lowered costs, and reduced production times.
 It also offers increased flexibility whilst developing new models.
 The platform also meets forthcoming safety and emission norms in India, while achieving up to 95 percent localization.
 What’s more, most of the technical development of the new models under the ‘INDIA 2.0’ project will take place within the country.